 For more information, contact Mollie Flanagan, Financial and Administrative Manager, at email@example.com.

-Annual benefits include: four gatherings at ISCP resident studios available to you and a guest; six private receptions with ISCP residents; an exclusive cocktail reception per year at a prominent New York art collector’s home; a gallery walk led by ISCP’s Executive Director; a front seat to the selection process of the Director’s Circle Residency; monthly updates on recent achievements of ISCP residents and alumni; VIP access to selected art fairs; and one limited-edition artwork each year.
+Annual benefits include: two gatherings per year at ISCP for 2-3 studio visits each, available to you and a guest; five private receptions with ISCP residents; an exclusive visit per year at a prominent New York art collector’s home; two gallery walks led by ISCP’s Executive Director; curator-led tour of Frieze New York by Kari Conte, ISCP Director of Programs and Exhibitions; a front seat to the selection process of the Director’s Circle Residency; quarterly updates on recent achievements of ISCP residents and alumni; recognition on ISCP website and entrance banner; VIP access to selected art fairs; and one limited-edition artwork each year.

 For additional information contact Juliana Cope, Director of Development and Programs Manager, at email@example.com.